You’re wondering if you’re normal or broken

 Ramon’s take

 The Spread-Duration-Distress framework is the tool I wish I’d had years ago when I couldn’t tell whether my procrastination was normal or something worth worrying about.
 What changed my thinking was understanding the emotional regulation piece from the research – once I saw that avoidance was about feelings, not laziness, the pattern suddenly made sense.
+When I ran the SDD on myself, I expected Spread to be my red flag.
+It wasn’t.
+Distress was.
+I was only delaying in one or two areas, but the emotional weight I carried about those delays was daily and disproportionate to the tasks themselves.
+That was the dimension that told me something more than scheduling pressure was going on.
 If the framework points toward chronic for you, skip the productivity hacks and talk to someone trained in this.

 Conclusion